 If the screen shown in Figure 3.1-1 does not appear after powering up, the ACCESS Master may have failed.
 Run the unit through a power cycle (power down / power up).
-If the problem persists, contact the Anritsu or your local Anritsu representative.
+If the problem persists, please contact an Anritsu Service and Sales office.
+Contact information can be found on the last page of the printed version of this manual, and is available in a separate file on the PDF version.